 Tax season is quickly approaching, and while some Canadians look forward to receiving some extra cash through their refund, others are worried that they’re going to wind up owing more money than they’ve already paid.
+Very few Canadians are aware of the options available to them for CRA debt forgiveness.

 Tax debt can be very intimidating to deal with.
 The Canada Revenue Agency, or CRA, has more power to collect directly from you than other types of creditors.
 Interest charges and penalties can also add up even before you’ve been contacted about an outstanding balance.